 Every day, millions of internet users asks Google seemingly simple questions about Cannabis.
 However, because cannabis is deemed to be a controversial topic the internet is rife with misinformation, bias and propaganda.

-dank! is setting out to fix this by answering your most pertinent questions whether it be about herbs, CBD E Liquid or Dry Herb Vaporizers UK.
+Vape Elevate is setting out to fix this by answering your most pertinent questions whether it be about herbs, or Dry Herb Vaporizers UK.

 Do Dry Herb Vaporizers leave a smell?

-I assume most of the people that email in have nosy neighbours because one of the most popular questions we receive from our community is ‘Does vaping weed create a smell?’!
+I assume most of the people that email us have nosy neighbours because one of the most popular questions we receive from our community is ‘Does vaping weed create a smell?’!

 The short answer is yes, vaporizers do emit a smell.
 How much of a smell depends largely on how pungent your herb is and the vaporizer you're using.

 However, the smell emitted from vaporizers is far less potent than smoking.
 In my personal experience, the smell from vaping cannabis is not only less when compared to smoking but it also dissipates far quicker too.

 Whilst you’re not going to be able to hide what is in your vaporizer from the person sat directly next to you, a flatmate in another room is unlikely to be able to pick up on the scent.

 It is also worth keeping in mind certain strains are more pungent than others.

 Every cannabis plant is full of various cannabinoids and terpenes.
 It is these that give each individual strain its bespoke taste and smell.